 Spanish mackerel is smaller than its relative, king mackerel.
 Spanish mackerel have a greenish back with silver sides and belly.
 They have yellow or olive green oval spots all over their body, and are covered with very tiny scales.
 You can tell Spanish mackerel and cero mackerel (Scomberomorus regalis) apart because Spanish mackerel has yellow-gold spots on its sides, and cero mackerel has yellow-gold streaks along its midline.
 King mackerel (Scomberomorus cavalla) and Spanish mackerel can be distinguished by the king mackerel’s lateral line that drops abruptly below its second dorsal fin.

-There are two migratory groups of Spanish mackerel, one in the South Atlantic and one in the Gulf of Mexico.
-Scientists from NOAA’s Southeast Fisheries Science Center monitor the abundance of South Atlantic and Gulf Spanish mackerel.
+There are two migratory groups of Spanish mackerel, one in the Atlantic and one in the Gulf of Mexico.
+Scientists from NOAA's Southeast Fisheries Science Center monitor the abundance of Atlantic and Gulf of Mexico Spanish mackerel.
 Scientists, managers, and stakeholders assess the status of these stocks through the Southeast Data, Assessment, and Review (SEDAR) process.
-Gulf Spanish mackerel was last assessed in 2003.
-South Atlantic Spanish mackerel was last assessed in 2008, but the review panel rejected the assessment.
-The next assessments are scheduled for 2012.
+The Gulf of Mexico and Atlantic stocks of Spanish mackerel were last assessed in 2013.

-Scientists estimate that the abundance of the Atlantic stock has more than doubled since 1995 and that the Gulf stock has also continued to increase.
+Scientists estimate that the abundance of the Atlantic stock has more than doubled since 1995 and that the Gulf of Mexico stock has also continued to increase.
 Both populations are above target levels.

 Harvesting Spanish Mackerel